mravanelli/SincNet/README.md

 where:
 - *$TIMIT_FOLDER* is the folder where the original TIMIT corpus is stored
 - *$OUTPUT_FOLDER* is the folder where the normalized TIMIT will be stored
-- *data_lists/TIMIT_all.scp* is the list of TIMIT files used for training/test the proposed system
+- *data_lists/TIMIT_all.scp* is the list of the TIMIT files used for training/test the speaker id system.

 **2. Run the speaker id experiment.**